retrocomputacion/retrobbs/readme.md

  - FILES function will show file extensions if no file extension parameter is given
  - Main video frame grabbing routine moved to new `common/video.py`, YouTube plugin now calls this internal routine.
  - YouTube plugin tries to use *Streamlink* to resolve video URL if *Pafy* fails.
+ - When all the slots are in use will now correctly close any further incoming connections.

 ---
 # 1.2 The *Turbo56K* protocol